Indio Man Accused of Trafficking Five Minors Set to Appear in Court

 INDIO (CNS) – A 32-year-old man suspected of sex-trafficking five

-minors in Palm Desert, Indio and Desert Hot Springs was being held in lieu of
+minors in Palm Desert, Indio and Desert Hot Springs is scheduled for

 Dewayne Deanthony Williams, an Indio resident, was transported by the